NatsuDrag9/STM32f413xx-drivers-from-scratch/README.md

 The drivers were tested on STM32F413ZH Nucleo-144 containing ARM Cortex M4 and the communication protocols were tested with an Arduino Uno Rev3.

-The reference manual RM0430 for ARM cortex M4 -- [https://www.st.com/en/microcontrollers-microprocessors/stm32f413zh.html#documentation)https://www.st.com/en/microcontrollers-microprocessors/stm32f413zh.html#documentation](url). \
+The reference manual RM0430 for ARM cortex M4 can be found <a href="https://www.st.com/en/microcontrollers-microprocessors/stm32f413zh.html#documentation)https://www.st.com/en/microcontrollers-microprocessors/stm32f413zh.html#documentation">here</a>. \
-The link to the usermanual of the board -- [https://www.digikey.ch/htmldatasheets/production/2264408/0/0/1/stm32-nucleo-144-user-manual.html)https://www.digikey.ch/htmldatasheets/production/2264408/0/0/1/stm32-nucleo-144-user-manual.html](url)\
+The usermanual of the board can be found <a href="https://www.digikey.ch/htmldatasheets/production/2264408/0/0/1/stm32-nucleo-144-user-manual.html)https://www.digikey.ch/htmldatasheets/production/2264408/0/0/1/stm32-nucleo-144-user-manual.html">here</a> \
-The link to the datasheet of the board -- [https://datasheetspdf.com/datasheet/STM32F413ZH.html)https://datasheetspdf.com/datasheet/STM32F413ZH.html](url).\
+The datasheet of the board can be found <a href="https://datasheetspdf.com/datasheet/STM32F413ZH.html)https://datasheetspdf.com/datasheet/STM32F413ZH.html">here</a>.\

 I couldn't find all the documents on the board's product page at ST's official website.